-The area surrounding the Igor Sikorsky Memorial airport was a reminder of what used to be: shattered windows of abandoned hangers, and the restaurant we had lunch at was still decorated from top to bottom with aviation memorabilia, despite the fact that only a couple of local patrons came in to sit at the bar.
+The area surrounding the Igor Sikorsky Memorial airport was a reminder of what used to be: shattered windows in abandoned hangers and faded signs for flight schools.
+The restaurant we had lunch at was still decorated from top to bottom with aviation memorabilia, despite the fact that only a couple of local patrons came in to sit at the bar and they certainly weren’t flying anywhere.

 I was glad to be spending time with Brie, a friend from college who I hadn’t seen in a couple of years.
 She and her husband, Garrett had just bought a house in Fairfield, a few miles from the Bridgeport airport (where I landed).
 We whipped up summer sangria and sat on their newly-improved porch to reminisce about our college days, interrupting each other with the latest gossip.